rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

     vlan protocol 802.1Q id 40 <REORDER_HDR>
 ```

+!!! note

-:arrow_right:  The `master br40` in line 2 tells you that this interface is **mastered** to bridge br40.
+  The `master br40` in line 2 tells you that this interface is **mastered** to bridge br40.
 Line 3 shows the vlan tagging is `id 40` or vlan 41.

 Tagged vlan 41